Electronic voting: Online private elections

+Blockchain voting

+Blockchain technology has been proposed as an underlying infrastructure for electronic voting to address persistent challenges regarding election security, privacy, and transparency.
+In a blockchain-based voting system, votes are recorded as transactions on a distributed, append-only ledger, which relies on cryptographic hashing to prevent the tampering or deletion of past entries.
+To manage the election process, these systems frequently utilize smart contracts—programmable protocols that automatically execute without a middleman once predefined conditions are met.
+Smart contracts can be configured to manage the lifecycle of an election by handling voter registration, automatically tallying results in real-time, and issuing a unique transaction ID to each voter.
+This allows individuals to independently verify that their ballot was correctly counted on the blockchain without revealing their personal identity or how they voted.

+Implementations of blockchain voting can be built on either public or private networks.
+While public blockchains are accessible to anyone, researchers note they can be inefficient and risky for official elections due to volatile transaction fees (gas costs), potential network congestion, and vulnerabilities to 51% attacks.
+Consequently, proposed e-voting frameworks frequently recommend private, or "permissioned," blockchains.
+In a permissioned system, access is restricted, and only authorized nodes—such as those hosted by trusted institutions or specific voting districts—can validate transactions and interact with the ledger.
+This controlled environment helps administrators implement secure authentication measures, such as integrating government identity verification services, to ensure only eligible individuals can cast a ballot.

 Sybil attacks

 One of the biggest weaknesses of online voting is the difficulty of dealing with fake identities, especially when voting is implemented using software without the cooperation of some kind of government agency.
 These attacks use sybils—fake or duplicate identities—to influence community decisions.
 Since a single vote has the potential to tilt a group decision, prevention of sybil attacks is an important priority in ensuring the security of voting.
 Sybil attacks are a common issue with implementations on open, peer-to-peer networks, as the system must have a way to prevent fake identities to prevent gaming of the vote.

 Some future possible avenues of inquiries include to investigate more intersectional proof of personhood systems that aren't directly blockchain-based.
 For example, extending the web of trust by having a protocol that verifies proof of identities using social interactions would allow a community of users to assign corresponding levels of trusts to different candidates in relation with others.
 However, this would require a fully decentralized system.
 This web-of-trust protocol could even expand to allowing candidates to provide proof of personhood by physical attendance, which could lead to trusted clusters that grow into communities.